Applied Management Principles (AMP): Faculty and Courses

 Krannert has world class business faculty, many of whom have been nationally and internationally recognized for their teaching and research excellence.
 The instructors in Krannert's programs have helped Krannert repeatedly secure top rankings across a variety of disciplines.
 The same faculty who have extensive applied experience working with executives in the classroom and who have helped Krannert attain this international recognition teach in the Applied Management Principles program.

 This executive education certificate program is designed for participants who currently or in the near future will be managers in their organizations or will have to deal with management issues.
 This includes individuals working in sales, marketing, technical service, research and development, engineering, operations, or financial management/accounting.
 This course helps people in both large and small companies and entrepreneurs wanting to start their own business.
 The breadth of information across different issues and fundamentals of functions allows the participant to finish the program with an understanding of how the systems of an organization come together and of organizational challenges.
-This program covers the most important concepts and principles in each of the major functional areas of management: Accounting, Business Law, Economics, Innovation, Financial Management, Leadership, Marketing Management, and Strategic Management.
+This program covers the most important concepts and principles in each of the major functional areas of management: Accounting, Business Law, Change Management, Economics, Financial Management, Human Resources, Leadership, Marketing, Operations, and Strategic Management.

 The Accounting segment introduces participants to Generally Accepted Accounting Principles (GAAP), which they use to learn how to read, understand, and analyze financial statements and the important steps in their preparation.
 We cover other topics like breakeven analysis, how to make special pricing decisions, whether to continue to operate or shut down a business unit, and other cost-volume-profit analyses.
 We also address the preparation of effective budgets for planning and control.
 Specific topics may include: